AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 data abstraction should be used but here we are doing it for the point of illustration.

-In |SPARK| the client's view of package state is either visible (declared in the visible part of the package) or a state abstraction representing hidden state.
+In SPARK 2014 the client's view of package state is either visible (declared in the visible part of the package) or a state abstraction representing hidden state.
 A variable cannot overload the name of a state abstraction and therefore a state abstraction must be completed